JeffKoMS/content-dev/learn-PR/stream-events-azure-redis/includes/3-redis-streams.md

 # Returns ID like: '1699980000000-0'
 ```

-The ID ensures tasks are processed in order and lets you track which tasks have been completed.
+The ID ensures tasks are processed in order and lets you track which tasks are completed.

 ### Scaling with multiple workers